Table of Contents

 What makes North Carolina one of the most affordable states?

 North Carolina combines relatively low property taxes (0.84% average), no state tax on retirement income, competitive utility rates, and accessible housing markets compared to coastal metropolitan areas.
-These factors create annual savings of $2,000-4,000 for typical households compared to high-cost northeastern or western states.

 Get started